Ecumenism

 Dealing Graciously with Denominational Differences

 A key principle of our approach is dealing graciously with denominational differences.
-Rather than allowing these preferences to divide us, we encourage gracious dialogue, seeking to understand each perspective and find common ground in our belief in the authority of the Bible, the Nicene Creed and our common mission.
-We heed the biblical call to "bear with one another in love" (Ephesians 4:2) as we learn from each other.
-This means approaching denominational differences with humility, patience, and charity, ensuring disagreements do not hinder our shared mission.
-This approach transforms potential conflicts into opportunities for growth, as team members learn from one another’s traditions.
-By prioritizing grace, we create a culture where all feel valued, honoring the ecumenical vision of our Protestant founders.
+Rather than allowing these preferences to divide us, we encourage gracious dialogue, seeking to understand each other's perspectives and find common ground in our belief in the authority of the Bible, the Nicene Creed and our common mission.
+We seek to live by the biblical call to "bear with one another in love" (Ephesians 4:2) as we learn from each other.

 Challenges and Opportunities

-We recognizes that our approach to interdenominational unity faces challenges, particularly when navigating deeply held personal convictions.
+We recognize that our approach to interdenominational unity may be challenging for some, particularly when navigating deeply held personal convictions.
 Debates among colleagues over ecclesiology or sacramental theology occasionally arise in our interpersonal communications with one another.
 Yet, by anchoring our work in the Word of God, and as expressed by the Nicene Creed, we can approach doctrinal differences graciously.
 We try to turn these challenges into learning opportunities.
 Our team appreciates the richness of each tradition while remaining united in the Faith once for all delivered to the saints (Jude 3).

 Dig Deeper: